-There are two kinds of Turkey which will be discussed below:
+There are two types of Turkey which will be discussed below:

 Here are the different types of Domestic Turkey Breeds:

-- Broad Breasted White: This is a turkey hand-picked for large scales turkey farms as they produce more breast meat and can grow bigger that forty pounds.
+- Broad Breasted White: This is a turkey hand-picked for large scales turkey farms as they produce more breast meat and can grow bigger than forty pounds.

-- Broad Breasted Bronze: These are large size turkeys that has lighter and shinier feathers.
+- Broad Breasted Bronze: These are large size turkeys that have lighter and shinier feathers.
 Unfortunately, this kind of turkey has difficulties to breed its kind.

-- Standard Bronze: They have almost the same physical features with the Broad Breasted Bronze but unlike their counterpart they can naturally breed and they only have single breast.
+- Standard Bronze: They have almost the same physical features with the Broad Breasted Bronze but unlike their counterpart, they can naturally breed and they only have single breasts.

 - Beltsville Small White: These are small turkeys that have white plumage.
 Because they are small they can satisfy the market demands for small groups, restaurants, and households.

 These turkeys are usually found in the wild.
-Their body feathers are typically black and with some dark color combination like grey or brown.
+Their body feathers are typically black and with some dark color combinations like grey or brown.
 Adult wild turkey males are called gobblers or toms while the female wild turkey is called hens.
-They live in tropical rainforests with a mixed of opening terrains like fields and pastures.
+They live in tropical rainforests with a mix of opening terrains like fields and pastures.